Destination Marfa

+Destination Marfa is a 2021 American science fiction film written and directed by Andy Stapp and starring Tony Todd, Stelio Savante, Tracy Perez, Richard Riehle, and Neil Sandilands.
+In 2021 Andy Stapp was awarded Hollywood's Best First-Time Filmmaker The film is inspired by the phenomenon of the Marfa lights which are a popular tourist attraction year round culminating with a celebration in the form of the Marfa Lights Festival.

 Plot

 Four friends on their way home from a Texas cookoff weekend stop at a gas station, where they encounter a fortune teller.
 They ultimately decide to make a last stop in Marfa, Texas, in the hopes of viewing the strange Marfa Lights.

 Production

 The film was written, directed, and executive produced by American filmmaker Andy Stapp.

 It was shot on-location in Texas, including in the city of Marfa and in the West Texas towns of Plainview, Valentine and Lockney.
 In Marfa, The El Paisano Hotel was used both as a shooting location and accommodation for several of the cast and crew.
 Prada Marfa was also used as the location where the four lifelong friends Eden, Matthew, Eric and Allie pick up the hitchhiker, Vincent.

 Release

 On November 23, 2020, it was announced that Fairway Film Alliance had acquired worldwide sales rights to the film.

 Joblo.com released the first clip and trailer of the film in March 2021.

 Deadline Hollywood announced that the film will be released on August 3, 2021, through SP Releasing.

 Broadway World announced the film's premiere at the Manhattan Film Festival where it took home the best horror film award in June 2021.